 - Covers coding rules for transcatheter, open surgical, and peripheral vascular procedures, as well as hybrid procedures that combine them

-The CIRCC Study Guide is an invaluable training tool for the CIRCC exam.
+The CIRCC Study Guide, updated for 2016, is an invaluable training tool for the CIRCC exam.
 It includes an overview of the CIRCC exam (requirements and test details), terminology to study, basic procedure coding rules, and procedure codes and guidelines.

 - Developed by ZHealth and the AAPC

 - Condenses the information that will be covered in the exam into a less than 200-page reference guide

 - Spiral bound book, printed in black and white

 This webinar is a high level overview of the extensive 2016 coding changes to interventional radiology, cardiology, and vascular surgery.